 in The Carpentries GitHub.

 The Core Team will assist with creating such a folder upon the task force’s approval.
 If the task force has sensitive

 internal documentation, the task force should decide where such documentation should be stored.

 A task force will not undertake any of the following actions without obtaining approval of the Executive Council:

 Creation and/or release of position statements

 Note that the above list is not exhaustive.
-Task forces should consult with the Executive Council if there is any question about whether or not what they are doing requires approval.
+In the case of any ambiguity, task forces should consult the Core Team (in the first instance) or the Executive Council to clarify if anything they plan to do requires approval.

 A task force will naturally cease to function upon fulfilling its role.
 The Core Team may terminate task forces that it had approved.
 Executive Council may terminate any task force at any time.